jstrombe19/helloworld_rust/README.md

 * constants are absolutely fixed variables - they cannot be changed at any point after their assignment

 * constants' data types must also be explicitly defined

+STRINGS

+- Rust has only one string type in its *core* language - the string slice (&str)
+* The Rust standard library provides an additional string type (string), which provides additional behavior such as mutability
+* string slices are immutable